markstringer-dti/markstringer-dti.github.io/dti.md

 4. Asking open questions.

-According to the guy who wrote "Never Split the Difference" the secret to negotiating with kidnappers (and that's what the bosses in this kind of project are) is to ask them open questions.
+According to the guy who wrote "Never Split the Difference" the secret to negotiating with kidnappers is to ask them open questions.
+The bosses in these kinds of situations are sort of like kidnappers.

 I was doing this today.
 But I think there important differences between three different versions of the same questions.